Where did global health go wrong on Ebola?

 Gillian McKay, Pierre Elliott Trudeau Foundation Scholar, LSHTM

-The session will be recorded and will be accessible to both internal and external audience.
-The recording link will be announced soon.
+The session was recorded - accessible to both internal and external audience

 Please note that the main entrance of our Keppel Street building will close from Saturday 5 October until Monday 21 October for essential repairs.
 Alternative access will be provided on Malet Street, including an accessible route for visitors with a disability and wheelchair users.
 There will be signage to guide you to these entrances.